billpmurphy/hask-archive/README.md

 Just(1)
 ```

-Hask also has wrappers some existing Python functions in TypedFunc objects, for
+Hask also provies `TypeFunc` wrappers for everything in `__builtins__` for ease
-ease of compatibity.
-(Eventually, Hask will have typed wrappers for much of the
+of compatibity.
+(Eventually, Hask will have typed wrappers for most of the
 Python standard library.)

 ```python